chipsalliance/firrtl-spec/spec.md

 RWProbe<UInt<8>, A.B>
 ```

-Probes are generally lowered to hierarchical names in Verilog.
-For details, see the FIRRTL ABI Specification.
+For details on how probes are lowered, see the FIRRTL ABI Specification.

 ## External Modules